Last Updated on

 There are two things to consider about angles with range finders.
 First, you want to know if the device will “see” and inform you of the angle of the terrain.
 Second, you want to know if your device will make calculations based on that angle.

 If you are next to a hill, you will need to hit the ball harder, lighter if next to a valley.
 Some devices can make the calculation and tell you how much harder or how much lighter.
 Other devices give the angle, and you make the calculation.

 Your ability to see the information your device is presenting you with is as important as any other feature the device might have.
 Most devices have an eyepiece that you can look into to read the information and see the target.
 Unfortunately, they are not all created equal, and some can be very difficult to read in certain lighting situations.

 There are a lot of other features that many range finders have that you might want to give some thought.
 Speed detection is pretty popular and could be something you need.
 If you consider yourself an extreme enthusiast, you might feel water resistance is more important than someone who golfs on sunny days.
 You might need to have a place to connect a tripod.

 Do you have a different budget?
 Then consider reading these:

-Now that you have read our reviews, we hope that you have found a favorite.
+Now that you have read our reviews of the best range finders under $100, we hope that you have found a favorite.
 We feel the Gogogo Laser Rangefinder is the best buy because of all the high-quality features packed into an inexpensive unit.
 It has long-range, angle detection, and angle correction.
 It locks on targets quickly and has several modes to choose from to fine-tune your experience.
 The Gogogo also has a speed sensor and JOLT technology.